What is leadership?

 Great leaders have to be confident or to develop a high level of confidence if this is not something they were gifted with.
-You need to be able to manage stressful, unpredicted situations.
+This trait is highly important and very valuable especially when you need to be able to manage stressful, unpredicted situations.

 Self-confidence is pivotal for leaders because it gives them wings to take risks, overcome challenges, and accomplish goals.

 A true leader will not only speak about problems but quickly find a solution.

 How to Build Self-Confidence as a leader?